 At the end of August 2012, a new school year will commence.
-As in previous years, tens of thousands of children in East Jerusalem will receive inadequate educational services-if they receive them at all-in an obvious breach of their basic right to an education.
-Most will find themselves part of a poor public educational system that lacks sufficient funding and professional quotas.
-Thousands of students will receive their education in substandard and unsuitable classrooms, some of which are situated within residential buildings.
-Thousands more will lack the opportunity to study at all; and among the senior class, 40% will drop out of the system altogether.
-Many families will be forced to pay tuition to unofficial learning institutions, oftentimes spending thousands of shekels a year of their own personal incomes and sometimes more, contrary to the law that promises children a free education.
-This expenditure is particularly difficult to absorb for the population of East Jerusalem, where poverty rates have risen to unprecedented levels: 78% of the total population and 84% of children in the population of East Jerusalem.
+As in previous years, tens of thousands of children in East Jerusalem will receive inadequate educational services - if they receive them at all - in an obvious breach of their basic right to an education.
+Most will find themselves part of a poor public education system that lacks sufficient funding and professional quotas.
+Thousands of students will study in substandard and unsuitable classrooms, some of which are situated within residential buildings; thousands more will not have the opportunity to study at all; and among the senior class, 40% will drop out of the system altogether.
+Many families will be forced to pay tuition to unofficial learning institutions, oftentimes spending thousands of shekels a year from their own personal incomes or more, contrary to the law that promises children free education.
+This expenditure is particularly difficult for the population of East Jerusalem, where poverty rates have risen to unprecedented levels: 78% of the total population and 84% of children1.

-These statistics should leave those responsible sleepless, and yet the situation has persisted for many years and is often responded to with apathy.
-Even simple questions, such as the number of Palestinian children of school age who reside in East Jerusalem today and the number who study within educational institutions, do not receive adequate responses.
-Data received from MANHI, the Jerusalem Educational Administration, indicates that as of 2012, there is a total of 88,845 children in East Jerusalem aged 6-18.
-However, according to population registry data provided by the Jerusalem Municipality, there are 106,534 children aged 6-18 living in East Jerusalem- a significantly higher total than MANHI's figure.
-This discrepancy has far reaching consequences for such measures as the city's education budget, construction of new classrooms to absorb these children and the scope of unique programs created to fight dropout rates.
+These statistics should leave those responsible sleepless, and yet the situation has persisted for many years and is often greeted with apathy.
+Even simple questions, such as the number of Palestinian children of school age who reside in East Jerusalem today and how many of them study within educational institutions, do not receive adequate answers.
+Data received from MANHI, the Jerusalem Education Administration, indicates that as of 2012 there is a total of 88,845 children in East Jerusalem aged 6-18.
+However, according to population registry data provided by the Jerusalem Municipality, there are 106,534 children aged 6-18 living in East Jerusalem - a significantly higher total than MANHI's figure.
+This discrepancy has far-reaching consequences on the city's education budget, construction of new classrooms to absorb these children and the scope of unique programs created to fight dropout rates.

-This report is part of the Association for Civil Rights in Israel (ACRI) and Ir Amim's continuing monitoring of the educational system in East Jerusalem.
-Since the last situation report was published a year ago2, and in the context of an ongoing shortage of more than a thousand classrooms, 33 new classrooms have been constructed in East Jerusalem and 6 new classrooms are expected to be opened in the coming school year .In addition, the East Jerusalem municipal schools' administration budget has been increased.
-However, these developments are hardly sufficient: while new classrooms have been created, the gap between existing classrooms and the requisite number continues to grow and the http://www.acri.org.il/he/wp-content/uploads/2011/08/EJeducation0811.pdf.
-See also: "Failed Grade: The Education System in East Jerusalem" 2010. http://www.acri.org.il/pdf/EJeducation2010en.pdf educational system in East Jerusalem is still hard pressed to provide standard educational services to its students.
+This report is part of the Association for Civil Rights in Israel (ACRI) and Ir Amim's ongoing monitoring of the education system in East Jerusalem.
+Since the last report was published a year ago2, and in the context of an ongoing shortage of more than a thousand classrooms, 33 new classrooms have been constructed in East Jerusalem and 6 new classrooms are expected to be opened in the coming school year .In addition, the East Jerusalem municipal schools' administration budget has been raised.
+However, these developments are hardly sufficient: while new classrooms have been created, the gap between existing classrooms and the requisite number continues to grow and the education system in East Jerusalem is still hard-pressed to provide standard educational services to its students.